-Looking at issues through an intersectional lens is key to unlocking the competitive advantages of gender equality.
+Looking at issues through an intersectional gender lens is key to unlocking the competitive advantages of gender equality and equity.

 We tailor our workshops to our client’s needs.
 If your organization is new to gender mainstreaming, we recommend a 4h workshop for groups of 15-20 people.

 Karlskoga (Sweden) is one of the first cities in the world to find that women's and men's travel patterns affect how they benefit from road maintenance services.